top of page

 Interactive dummy prototype

 The main deliverable of this project was the Figma interactive prototype.
-At the client's choice, this was designed in a desktop format because they intended to showcase it on a laptop while visiting pharmacies to try to get them on board in the later stages of the project.
+At the client's choice, this was designed in a desktop format because they intended to showcase it on a laptop while visiting pharmacies to try to get them on board in the next stage of the project.

 The above is a video of the user journey through the platform.